ryanliu-ee/Autonomous-Mobile-Robot/README.md

 ## Team

-A small team project.
-I (**Ryan**) lead the **electronics and programming** — component selection, subsystem bring-up, and firmware — with teammates contributing to parts research and design.
+A small team project with a clear division of labor:

+- **Ryan Liu** — Electronics & programming: component selection input, subsystem bring-up, firmware, and testing.
+- **Tyler [last name]** — Parts research & cost/risk analysis, and CAD/mechanical design of the chassis.

 ---